zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

   Some utilities including HTTPie require the certificate to be in PEM format.
 The exported certificate in .pem format is located here: `keystore/localhost/localhost.pem`.

- The following example shows the HTTPie command to access the Discovery Service endpoint for listing registered services and provides the client certificate:
+ The following example shows the HTTPie command to access the Discovery Service endpoint to list registered services and provide the client certificate:

  ```
  http --cert=keystore/localhost/localhost.pem --verify=false -j GET https://localhost:10011/eureka/apps/